Gardens in Wales

 Wales has many gardens.
 Here's a selection of some of our favourites:

 Home to the 'Great Glasshouse'.
 At the centre of the National Botanic Garden of Wales is the world's largest single span glasshouse.
 The glass dome covers 4,500 metres – that's more than 23 tennis courts.
 As well as beautiful plants from across the world, there are many events taking place here throughout the year.
+The Garden has received a global seal of approval for science and horticultural excellence becoming one of the first six in the world to earn special accreditation from Botanic Gardens Conservation International (BGCI).

 In the Tywi valley of Carmarthenshire, Aberglasney Gardens cover approximately nine acres, including two woodlands.
 The pigeon house in the gardens has a rare magnolia tree boasting giant leaves which are almost three feet in length.